MicrosoftDocs/learn/learn-pr/student-evangelism/healthbot-language-understanding/includes/3-language-models.md

 ### Regular Expression models

 Regular Expression (RegEx) models are great for optimizing performance when you need to understand simple and predictable commands from users.
 They extract a single intent from an utterance by matching the utterance to a RegEx pattern.
-For example, the RegEx pattern /.*help*./I would match the utterance "I need help."
+For example, the RegEx pattern */.help./I* matches the utterance "I need help".

 For more information, see [Regular Expressions](/azure/cognitive-services/luis/reference-entity-regular-expression).